Njanderson/548/hw1/hw1b.md

-# Profile Ariane
+# Homework 1 Part B: Grokking Ariane

 In this homework, we are going to figure out how good an implementation of an in-order core Ariane is, and also identify opportunities for optimization, by writing a profiler.

+Rules of engagement:

+* Ask questions if you don't understand something!
+* You can pair in a team of two for the assignment, and submit one homework.
+* You can discuss in larger groups, but just to discuss how the code works, not to write it up.
+* Add the name of the both your team member and any "larger group" members to the document.

-To write the profiler, **you and a partner** will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency.
+To write the profiler, you will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency.

 In a single-issue in-order processor, ideal performance is **one instruction per cycle**.
 Anything less than that corresponds to some kind of stall condition in the processor.
 We can address those stalls by improving the code, or